pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

       </tbody>
     </table>

-This guide uses Atom and Transmit.
+Demonstrations throughout this guide use Atom and Transmit.
 For fastest development, choose an SFTP client that uploads on save, and allows you to authenticate with an [SSH key](/docs/ssh-keys/).
 Creating a key takes a few minutes and handles the server authentication for you.
-Alternatively, you can use your Pantheon dashboard password.
+Alternatively, you can use your Pantheon account password to sign in, when prompted.

 ## Cloud Development Environment
 >Ok, yay, let’s do this.
 Let me fire up and configure my local development environment, give me one to three hours. -- You, probably.